Jimmy Darmody: Season one

 In January 1920, Jimmy has recently moved back to Atlantic City after recovering from his war injury.
 He displays signs of post-traumatic stress disorder from memories of the trench warfare and refuses to go back to school.
 He ends up working for Nucky as his driver and bodyguard.
-Frustrated that he is not doing more, he hijacks a shipment of bootlegged liquor that Nucky sold to Arnold Rothstein (Michael Stuhlbarg) and shoots the deliverers.
-One of them survives and identifies Jimmy but Nucky gets him out of trouble by blaming the hijacking on Hans Schroeder (Joseph Sikora) and sending Jimmy to Chicago.
-There, he works for Johnny Torrio (Greg Antonacci) alongside Al Capone (Stephen Graham), with whom he committed the hijacking.
+Frustrated that he is not doing more, he and Al Capone (Stephen Graham) hijack a shipment of bootlegged liquor that Nucky sold to Arnold Rothstein (Michael Stuhlbarg) and gun down the drivers.
+One of them survives long enough to identify Jimmy, but Nucky gets him out of trouble by blaming the hijacking on the deceased Hans Schroeder (Joseph Sikora) and sending Jimmy to Chicago.
+There, he works for Johnny Torrio (Greg Antonacci) alongside Capone.
 When Nucky faces trouble back home from Philadelphia gangsters hired by Rothstein, he takes Jimmy back into his operation.

-Jimmy returns to Atlantic City with Richard Harrow (Jack Huston), a disfigured marksman whom he met in a military hospital in Chicago.
+While visiting a military hospital in Chicago, Jimmy meets Richard Harrow (Jack Huston), a disfigured marksman.
 They become close friends, with Richard becoming Jimmy's main ally in bootlegging.
-Jimmy also orders Richard to kill a rival gangster who had disfigured Pearl, a prostitute Jimmy was fond of, who become addicted to laudanum as a result of the attack and ultimately committed suicide while in Jimmy's care.
+Jimmy tasks Richard with killing a gangster who had disfigured Pearl, a prostitute Jimmy was fond of, who become addicted to laudanum as a result of the attack and ultimately committed suicide while in Jimmy's care.
 Jimmy reconciles with his father after the Commodore survives a poisoning attempt.
 Jimmy is deeply hurt when he finds out that it was Nucky who arranged for the rape of his mother by his father, and plots with his father and Nucky's brother Eli (Shea Whigham) to take back control of Atlantic City from Nucky.